Syltis/FridgeIn/README.md

 #### Functional requirements

-- [x] Add foods to current stock and view them
+- [x] CRUD for items in stock
-- [x] Save foods to a template list for easier stock-additions
+- [x] CRUD for saved template-food list for use in stock-form
 - [ ] Add recipies and view them
-- [ ] User profile system with appropriate security
+- [x] User profile system with appropriate security
 - [ ] Display calender of expiration-dates and notify user accordingly
 - [ ] Get a shopping list out of any chosen recipies
 - [ ] Display calender of meals, required food-items and relevant expiration dates
 - [ ] ***
 - [ ] ***
-- [ ] Android App?
+- [x] App is a PWA

 #### *A previous Java Spring & Hibernate API (fridgein_api) is also included but this is not in use.